Preparation Before all Tattoo Procedures & After Care:

 Alcohol or caffeine, energy drinks at least a full 24 hours before

 At least a week before: Aspirin, Niacin, Vitamin A & E, fish oil, pain killers, cold or flu medicine, "hair, skin, nail", body detox, power/green shakes, fat burner supplements, turmeric, garlic, Gingko Biloba, spicy food/seasonings, antibiotics, steroids 4 weeks before.
-All of them cause you bleeding and push away pigment which will results poor pigment retention=more paid visits.
+All of them cause you bleeding and push away pigment which will result in poor pigment retention=more paid visits.

 *IF YOU ARE TAKING OR UNDERGOING any MEDICATIONS, MEDICAL TREATMENTS, PRE/POST SURGERIES, BEAUTIFYING INJECTIONS, LASER TREATMENTS, please CHECK WITH your PHYSICIAN if it is appropriate for you to have a cosmetic tattoo/permanent makeup/microblading.

-Please, we asking you to obtain a note, that permits you to have a cosmetic tattoo within the upcoming months of your procedure (PMU usually is a multi-session procedure that requires coming back for touch ups).
-Please, make sure that note includes a practice/doctor name, address, contact information, and clearly stated release for a cosmetic tattoo procedure.
+Please, ask for written clearance that permits you to have a cosmetic tattoo within the upcoming 3 months (PMU usually is a multi-session procedure that requires coming back for touch-ups).
+Make sure that the note includes a practice/doctor name, address, contact information, and clearly stated release for a cosmetic tattoo procedure.
 It can be signed on your doctor's form or you can ask for our form to be emailed to you.

-*DO NOT COME with SUN BURNED or INFLAMED SKIN on FACE until you completely healed!
+*DO NOT COME with SUN BURNED or INFLAMED SKIN until you is completely healed!
 YOUR SKIN MUST BE HEALTHY AND WITHOUT ANY BREAKOUTS, irritations, and cuts.

-Additional instructions for EYEBROWS
+Additional instructions for EYEBROWS: